0xReki/0xreki.github.io/_posts/2021/2021-11-15-water-tiger.md

 This time, it's on the weekend of the Lunar New Year!
 This is the seventh Doman Mahjong Tournament on Light, feel free to make an alt to join.
 As before, this tournament is a player-run event: it is not affiliated with Final Fantasy XIV Online, Square Enix etc.

+Why do I put a tournament near the beginning of the new year?
+It's simple: the noise of mahjong tiles is said to bring good luck.

 ## Schedule